coady/graphique/README.md

 ### Performance
 Graphique relies on native [PyArrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
 Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/) or custom optimizations.

-By default, datasets are read on-demand, with only the necessary columns selected.
-Additionally `filter(query: ...)` is optimized to filter rows while reading the dataset.
+By default, datasets are read on-demand, with only the necessary rows and columns scanned.
 Although graphique is a running service, [parquet is performant](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) at reading a subset of data.
-Optionally specify `COLUMNS` to read a subset of columns (or `*`) at startup, trading-off memory for latency.
-Similarly specify `FILTERS` in the json format of the `Query` input type to read a subset of rows at startup.
+Optionally specify `FILTERS` in the json `filter` format to read a subset of rows at startup, trading-off memory for latency.
+An empty filter (`{}`) will read the whole table.

+Specifying `COLUMNS` will limit memory usage when reading at startup (`FILTERS`).
+There is little speed difference as unused columns are inherently ignored.
+Optional aliasing can also be used for camel casing.

 Specifying an `INDEX` indicates the table is sorted, and enables the binary `search` field.
-Specifying just `INDEX` without reading (`FILTERS` or `COLUMNS`) is allowed but only recommended if it corresponds to the partition keys.
-In that case, `search(...)` is functionally equivalent to `filter(query: ...)`.
+Specifying just `INDEX` without reading (`FILTERS`) is allowed but only recommended if it corresponds to the partition keys.
+In that case, `search(...)` is functionally equivalent to `filter`.

 ## Installation
 ```console